 "I can handle myself."
 She bit back.

 "Just like you did when Juugo and Suigetsu found you?"
-Sasuke challenged.
+Sasuke challenged, and Sakura visibly bristled but remained silent.

 "You did what you had to do to survive.
-No one can begrudge you of that."
+No one can begrudge you that."

 Sakura let out a mirthless laugh, and somewhere deep inside her, a dam broke and all she'd suppressed for the past few years began to rush forward with unstoppable force.
 "It's so easy for you to say that.
 You walked away from us like we were nothing.
 I didn't leave out of desire; I left because the alternative would have been imprisonment or sure death."
 Sakura waved around to the forest around them.
 "And look where that's brought me!
 I'm working alongside an internationally wanted criminal, I'm plotting to kill the Hokage, though unwanted he may be; and I'm living my life skulking in the shadows as opposed to being out on the battlefield alongside my comrades."